brilliapps/dart_tips_solutions_informal/README.md

-important about mixin - if there are two declarations in mixin and with class that mixes with the mixin, the declaration/value in the class (not mixin) has higher priority it is as if the class overriden the mixin value but in a class extending the class that mixes with the mixin but doesn't redeclare the property the mixin takes the priority - logical
+important about mixin - if there are two declarations in mixin and with class that mixes with the mixin, the declaration/value in the class (not mixin) has higher priority it is as if the class overriden the mixin value but in a class extending the class that mixes with the mixin but doesn't redeclare the property the mixin takes the priority - logical read all examples you can't do something like that in a mixin, and wait until it will be declared in a class it the mixin is mixed in.
+/// ignore: undefined_identifier
+int methodtest() => unexistentpropertyignore;

 mixin werwerwerwerwer {
   late Map wer = <String, String>{"werwerwerwre": 'werwerewr'};